 • PUMP-OUT LAST.
 Conversely, your ability to add progressive resistance will be lowest at the end of your workout.
 A bad time for low-rep strength tests is a good time to pump it up.
 Consider ending a body part routine with a set of 20 or more reps to maximize blood volume and eke out extra reps with a light weight.

 • MIX IT UP.
 What preceded is the best way to do it most of the time, but not necessarily all of the time.
 Switching it up on occasion will keep your training fresh.
 Ronnie Coleman alternated between two workouts for each body part, so he began one chest routine on an incline bench and the next on a flat or decline bench.
 He was still prioritizing, but in different ways on different days.
-If you already have a balanced physique, alternating which exercises you open with will keep it that way.
+If you already have a balanced physique, alternating which exercises you begin workouts with will keep it that way.